 - 1. All students are encouraged to report events of unlawful harassment, discrimination, and/or unlawful retaliation against themselves or others, regardless of where the incident occurred.
 A student may attempt to resolve any issue arising under this policy informally.
 This informal procedure is intended to encourage communication between the parties involved, either directly or through an intermediary, in order to facilitate a mutual understanding of what may be different perspective regarding the complained of act of directive.
 Absent extraordinary circumstances, the complainant's academic Department Head, Dean, or Vice President of Student Affairs shall be responsible for the informal resolution procedure.
 If the information process does not result in the resolution of the complaint to the satisfaction of the complainant, the complainant may utilize the formal complaint procedure.
-For monitoring purposes, a record of any complaint alleging discrimination or any other violation of law shall be reported to the appropriate Grievance Coordinator, even when the complainant is using the informal process. - 2.
-Allegations or suspicions of unlawful harassment or unlawful retaliation may be reported by the Complainant to: - Title IX Coordinator, Denise Powell, Vice President Administrative Services - ADA/Section 504 Coordinator, Dr. Barry Dotson, Vice President Student Affairs - Swainsboro Campus: Jan Brantley or Cindy Phillips - Vidalia Campus: Helen Thomas - or any college employee, the President of the technical college, Legal Services at (404)679-1605, the Commissioner's Office at (404)679-1601, the Deputy Commissioner's Office at (404)679-1706, or by email at UnlawfulHarassment@dtae.org. - 3.
-Such reports can initially be expressed in writing, by telephone, or in person; individuals are, however, encouraged to express complaints in writing to ensure all concerns are addressed.
-The complaint shall contain a brief description of the alleged violation and relief requested. - 4.
-Allegations of any sexual conduct involving individuals under the age of 18 must also be reported as an allegation of child abuse as outlined in O.C.G.A. § 19-7-5. - 5.
-After an allegation is made to a department employee that employee shall report the allegation to the President, or his designee, as soon as possible, not to exceed 48 hours.
+For monitoring purposes, a record of any complaint alleging discrimination or any other violation of law shall be reported to the appropriate Grievance Coordinator, even when the complainant is using the informal process. - Allegations or suspicions of unlawful harassment or unlawful retaliation may be reported by the Complainant to:

+ADA/Section 504 - Equity- Title IX (Students) - OCR Compliance Officer